Cache Acceleration Software

-The Intel Cache Acceleration Software (CAS) is a computer data storage product for solid-state drive (SSD) caching.
+Open Cache Acceleration Software (Open CAS), formerly Intel Cache Acceleration Software (Intel CAS), is computer data storage software for solid-state drive (SSD) caching.
+CAS manages SSD storage as a cache layer for slower backend storage (e.g., spinning hard drives), keeping a cached copy of recently used data in faster SSD storage to improve I/O performance.

-Description
+Open CAS is an open-source project encompassing block caching software libraries, adapters, and tools, hosted on GitHub under the BSD 3-Clause license.
+It originated as a proprietary product by Intel and was open-sourced in 2018.

+History

+Origins and Intel CAS

-CAS manages using the SSD storage as a cache layer for slower storage data (e.g. spinning hard drives).
-A cached copy of recently used data from slower storage is kept in faster SSD storage to improve I/O performance.
-CAS entered Intel's product line as the result of Intel's August 2012 acquisition of a Canadian start-up company Nevex Virtual Technologies; Intel re-branded Nevex CacheWorks product to CAS with the release of version 2.0 in December 2012.
-Versions of Intel CAS are available for Windows Enterprise, Windows Workstation, and Linux.
+CAS entered Intel's product line following Intel's August 2012 acquisition of Nevex Virtual Technologies, a Canadian startup.
+Intel rebranded the Nevex CacheWorks product as Intel Cache Acceleration Software with the release of version 2.0 in December 2012.
+Intel CAS was available in three variants: Windows Enterprise, Windows Workstation, and Linux.

-CAS for Windows is an application-aware file-based cache, which can be tuned by system administrators.
-Additionally, it integrates with the operating system's buffer cache, creating a multi-tier cache architecture.
-CAS is also aware of some virtualization technologies like vMotion, maintaining a hot SSD cache during a VM migration.
+CAS for Windows was an application-aware file-based cache that could be tuned by system administrators.
+It integrated with the operating system's buffer cache, creating a multi-tier cache architecture.
+CAS was also aware of some virtualization technologies such as vMotion, maintaining a hot SSD cache during VM migration.

-CAS works with the enterprise-class Intel SSD products, such as the DC S3700 SATA drives and the DC P3700 NVMe PCI Express devices.
-It also works with cache devices across SANs.
-Intel CAS for Linux consists of a GPL'd source loadable kernel module paired with a closed source user-space admin configuration tool.
-The CAS for Linux version supports CentOS, Red Hat Enterprise Linux and SUSE Linux Enterprise Server.
-The Windows Enterprise version currently runs only on the 64-bit flavors of Windows Server 2008 R2 SP1 and Windows Server 2012 R2; 32-bit versions are not currently supported.
-The Windows Workstation version currently runs on only the 64-bit flavors of Windows 7, Windows 8.1, and Windows 10; 32-bit versions are not currently supported.
+CAS worked with enterprise-class Intel SSD products, such as the DC S3700 SATA drives and the DC P3700 NVMe PCI Express devices, as well as cache devices across SANs.
+Intel CAS for Linux consisted of a GPL-licensed loadable kernel module paired with a closed-source user-space administration tool.
+The Linux version supported CentOS, Red Hat Enterprise Linux, and SUSE Linux Enterprise Server.
+The Windows Enterprise version supported 64-bit Windows Server 2008 R2 SP1 and Windows Server 2012 R2, while the Windows Workstation version supported 64-bit Windows 7, 8.1, and 10.

-The current version of CAS for Linux supports write-through, write-back, and write-around caching.
-The Windows versions of CAS support write-through and write-back caching.

-A workstation version, called CAS-W, was announced in September 2013 by Dell; Dell's announcement states an exclusive agreement with Intel to offer CAS-W only for Dell Precision workstations.
+A workstation version, called CAS-W, was announced in September 2013 by Dell under an exclusive agreement to offer CAS-W only for Dell Precision workstations.

+Transition to Open CAS

+In 2018, Intel open-sourced the Linux version of CAS, creating the Open CAS project.
+Open CAS Linux has the same features and capabilities as the former Intel CAS for Linux, but is distributed and implemented differently.
+Both Intel CAS for Linux and Intel CAS for Windows (the proprietary versions) reached end-of-life in 2023.
+Intel recommends users transition to Open CAS, which can be used with no license fee.